Coastal Communities Intiative Approach

 Huntersville, North Carolina Site (Studio No. 1)

 This site is designated as "Studio No. 1," and will serve as the "Nerve Center" for advanced research, planning, design, and training, as well as a proving ground for the practical application of architectural and natural environment public spaces initiatives.
 This development will inform and support the real estate development efforts of Space 6 Studios, focusing on creating Sustainable Urban Villages (SUVs) in coastal communities worldwide.
 The site will also be a training ground for pop-up emergency preparedness, climate change initiatives, and international cultural exchange efforts.
-Additionally, it will provide a community-driven international marketplace accessible on smartphones, facilitating the selection of sustainable urban and vertical agricultural garden technologies, renewable power sources, and emergency preparedness, while promoting climate change initiatives.

 Geodesic Domes